zotonic/zotonic/doc/manuals/site-anatomy.rst

 directory of the zotonic installation (or in a location which is symlinked to this folder, see the tip below).

-A site's folder contains at least the following:
+A site’s folder contains at least the following:

 - a ``config`` file
 - A file called ``sitename.erl``